LNG Hrvatska

 LNG Hrvatska d.o.o. (also LNG Croatia LLC) is a company that operates a floating liquefied natural gas (LNG) regasification terminal in Omišalj on the island of Krk, Croatia.
-It commenced operations on 1 January 2021, with full capacity (2.6 billion cubic metres annually) booked for the next three years.
+It commenced operations on 1 January 2021, with full capacity (2.6 billion cubic meters annually) booked for the next three years.

 History

 The project was first considered in 1995 when initial exploratory work was undertaken.
 A feasibility study was completed by 2008 and the location permit was issued in 2010 after environmental impact assessment was carried out.
 The project was developed by Adria LNG, which shareholders were E.ON Ruhrgas, Total S.A., OMV, RWE, and Geoplin.
 The consortium slated a 25% stake for Croatian partners, expecting to include oil company INA (14%), power company HEP and gas pipeline operator Plinacro (together 11%).

 In October 2009, one of the project partners RWE moved out from the project.

 In December 2010 the consortium closed its office in Croatia, which marked the end of the project.

-In April 2016 First deputy prime minister Tomislav Karamarko announced the restart of the project.
+In April 2016 First Deputy prime minister Tomislav Karamarko announced the restart of the project.

 On 30 November 2017 Front-End Engineering and Design, has been developed by Belgian company Tractebel.
 FEED is like a basic variant of floating construction LNG terminal on the island of Krk predicted the "most complex" scenario, which involves the FSRU ship of larger dimensions and the construction of the foundations of the concrete shore system reinforced concrete caissons.